Take a trip to the islands with this Pina Colada Cake!

 - 2 tsp coconut extract

-- TO MAKE THE CAKE: Preheat oven to 350ºF.
-Grease and flour 2-9" can pans.
+TO MAKE THE CAKE: Preheat oven to 350ºF.
+Grease and flour 2-8" cake pans.
 Add parchment paper circle to the bottom of each and grease that as well.
-Pour milk, coconut milk, egg whites and extracts into a small bowl and whisk until blended.

-- TO ASSEMBLE CAKE: Cut each cake layer in half to make 4 layers.
+TO ASSEMBLE CAKE: Cut each cake layer in half to make 4 layers.
 Place one layer on a cake plate.
-Spoon ⅓ Coconut Syrup over layer.
-Spread ⅓ Pineapple Filling on top.
+Spoon 1/3 Coconut Syrup (if using) over layer.
+Spread 1/3 Pineapple Filling on top.
 Top with another cake layer and repeat until 4th layer is the top.
 Frost top and sides with Coconut Buttercream.
 Cover with up to 3 cups sweetened flaked coconut by pressing handfuls of coconut into the buttercream with your hands.
 Chill until serving.
 Bring up to room temperature when serving.